danfuzz/samizdat/doc/library-guide/Value.md

 #### `.perOrder(other) -> symbol | void`

 Performs an order comparison of the two given values, using the per-class order.
-Return values are the same as with `totalOrder` (see which).
+Return values are the same as with `crossOrder` (see which).
 As with `perEq`, the two values are not required to be of the same class, and should two arguments be considered "incomparable" this function should terminate the runtime with an error.